-We didn’t want to switch our document management at the same time we were replacing our case management, so we were looking to unify our firm onto NetDocuments and then tie the two systems together.
+We wanted to unify our firm onto NetDocuments and then tie the two systems together.
 An integration with NetDocuments was important to us, but one didn’t quite yet exist between NetDocuments and Litify.
 The Litify team recognized that it was a real need for us and was willing and able to make it happen.

 We’re going to use NetDocuments to save emails, and then Litify is going to connect in to be able to save documents down to NetDocuments from inside of Litify.
 Litify went out to a third-party partner, Practice Development Partners (PDP), to get a solution for us.
 The attention both Litify and PDP has given us is outstanding in that regard.

 We’re now working with PDP directly to manage our migration and integration.
 We’re currently in the discovery phase, and they’re setting up our matter plans.
 I’m looking forward to having all our data synced.
 Once the data’s in Litify, we can start looking at how it works, setting up automations, and then we can look ahead to new features and customizations.

 What results are you most looking forward to?

 Once we're fully live and onboarded, we're excited to explore Litify's integrated Time & Billing solution, as well as the Conflict Checker.
 We just need our data in the platform for all that to work.